JeannotM/DynamicDifficulty/README.md

 # You can disable DynamicDifficulty in certain worlds
 # disabled-worlds:
 # - example_name

+# These mobs ignore everything except the "effects-when-attacked" and "mobs-ignore-player" settings from difficulty
+disabled-mobs:
+- WITHER
+- ENDER_DRAGON

 difficulty-modifiers:
   type: player # Supported difficulty types: player, world